 Are you monitoring your Hyper-V Replica infrastructure?
 If not, then make sure to check this post <Advanced Hyper-V Replica Monitoring using PowerShell>.

-In today’s blog post, I will show you how to remove lingering replica log file from a Hyper-V Virtual Machine that were not properly removed after removing VM Replication on Windows Server 2012 R2 Hyper-V.
+In today’s blog post, I will show you how to remove lingering replica log file from a Hyper-V Virtual Machine that were not properly removed after removing VM Replication on Windows Server 2012 R2 Hyper-V. The same will apply whether you are using Windows Server 2016 or later.

 A little bit of context on how Hyper-V replica works behind the scene, Hyper-V replica creates checkpoint (.avhdx) to handle the initial replication of the virtual machine (for example when getting the first copy of the virtual machine across the replica host).
 Hyper-V Replica will merge this disk out once it has successfully made a full copy of the virtual machine, virtual hard disk (which can take a while).